elastic/apm-agent-java/apm-agent-plugins/apm-spring-webflux/README.md

     - testing for general context propagation with reactor hooks ?
     - what about limit coverage and use hooks for that ?

-- [ ] Integrate with Servlet transaction when deployed to a servlet container
 - [ ] Performance benchmarks & optimization
 - [ ] Context propagation for Flux/Mono (reactor)
 - [ ] Context propagation: capture upstream transaction HTTP headers (if any)
-- [ ] Webflux client instrumentation
+- [ ] Webflux client instrumentation >> delegate to another PR
     - [ ] create spans to wrap HTTP request execution
     - [ ] send current transaction/span IDs to HTTP headers
+    - instrument all sub-classes of `ClientHttpConnector` seems a good start

 ## Implementation notes